Reading-eScience-Centre/coverage-restapi/spec.md

 that correspond to the URL template for embedding data to provide context independent of what the format includes.

 Note that this specification does *not* force a specific URL template.
-The important detail is only the `"property"` within the template mapping, which is `http://coverageapi.org/ns#preferInclude`.
+The important detail is only the `"property"` within the template mapping, which is `http://coverageapi.org/ns#preferInclude` and which should be used in non-JSON-LD scenarios as well if possible.
-This is the only trigger for clients to know what the parameter means and how to use it.
+The property should be the only trigger for clients to know what the parameter means and how to use it.

 NOTE: "multipleValues" is [not standardized in Hydra](https://lists.w3.org/Archives/Public/public-hydra/2015Nov/0082.html) yet.

 ## 7. Spatiotemporally filtered collection resources

 A common use case is to filter big coverage collections by a certain geographical area or time period.
+The recommended way to offer such functionality is described below.

-#### Example
+#### Example of spatiotemporally filtering a collection
 ```sh
 $ curl http://example.com/coveragecollection -H "Accept: application/prs.coverage+json"